-The position of chief operating officer (COO) is new to UCT.
+The position of chief operating officer (COO) is relatively new to UCT.
 It was created to improve the efficiency of the university’s operations by having the COO oversee all the relevant responsibilities that had previously been distributed between four deputy vice-chancellors (DVCs): Finance, Information and Communication Technology Services, Properties and Services, and Human Resources.
 The executive directors of these departments will report directly to the COO.

 Dr Morar’s experience and qualifications suit him for this position.
 His career includes 20 years of experience in policy development and implementation, operational management, monitoring and evaluation, people and human resource management, administration with non-governmental organisations, and in both private and public sectors.
 As Medical Director of the Clothing Industry Health Care Fund from November 1997 to December 2007, he developed an entire health system to serve 110 000 clothing workers and their dependants.
 This involved negotiating the interrelationships between factory owners, unions, workers and healthcare workers in the internal health system.